baudneo/zomi-server/README.md

 # ZoneMinder Machine Learning API (zomi-server)
+>[!CAUTION]
-:warning: This software is in **ALPHA** stage, expect issues. :warning:
+> :warning: This software is in **ALPHA** stage, expect issues and incomplete, unoptimized, janky code ;) :warning:

 This is a FastAPI based server component for the new ZoneMinder ML add-on.
-It processes HTTP JSON requests with what models to run on BASE64 encoded images and returns the results.
+It processes HTTP JSON requests with what models to run on BASE64 encoded images and returns the results (see [workflow](docs/workflow.md) docs for more info).
 The client is responsible for filtering the detection results.
-There is also rudimentary support for color detection of detected objects bounding boxes.
+There is also rudimentary support for color detection of cropped bounding boxes.

-The server currently supports several ML backends and hardware accelerators:
+The server currently has basic support for several ML backends and hardware accelerators:

 **ML backends:**
 - OpenCV (DarkNet)